-In assessing the performance of our business, we usenon-GAAP financial measures that are derived from our consolidated financial information, but which are not presented in our consolidated financial statements prepared in accordance with GAAP.
-We use these non-GAAP financial measures when planning, monitoring, and evaluating our performance.
+In assessing the performance of our business, we use non-GAAP financial measures that are derived from our consolidated financial information, but which are not presented in our consolidated financial statements prepared in accordance with GAAP.
 We consider these non-GAAP financial measures to be useful metrics for management and investors to facilitate operating performance comparisons from period to period by excluding potential differences caused by variations in capital structures, tax positions, depreciation, amortization, and certain other items that we believe are not representative of our core business.
+We use the following non-GAAP measures for business planning purposes, in measuring performance relative to that of our competitors, to help investors to understand the nature of our growth, and to enable investors to evaluate our run-rate performance.

 Non-GAAP financial measures should be viewed as supplementing, and not as an alternative or substitute for, the consolidated financial statements prepared and presented in accordance with GAAP.
 The footnotes to the reconciliation tables below should be read in conjunction with the audited consolidated financial statements in our Annual Report on Form 10-K filed with the SEC (the "10-K").
 Industry peers may provide similar supplemental information but may not define similarly named metrics in the same way we do and may not make identical adjustments.

-Organic Revenue Growth: Organic Revenue Growth represents the percentage change in Total revenue, as compared to the same period for the year prior, adjusted for revenue attributable to acquisitions during their first 12 months of the Company's ownership, and other adjustments such as contingent commissions, fiduciary investment income, and foreign exchange rates.
+Organic Revenue Growth Rate: Organic Revenue Growth Rate is defined as the percentage change in Total revenue, as compared to the prior-year period, adjusted for revenue attributable to acquisitions during their first 12 months of the Company's ownership, and other adjustments such as contingent commissions, Fiduciary investment income, and the impact of changes in foreign exchange rates.
 The most directly comparable GAAP financial metric is Total revenue growth rate.

-Adjusted EBITDAC: Adjusted EBITDAC is defined as Net income before Interest expense, net, Income tax expense, Depreciation, Amortization and Change in contingent consideration, adjusted to reflect items such as (i) equity-based compensation, (ii) acquisition and restructuring related expenses, and (iii) other exceptional or non-recurring items, as applicable.
-The most directly comparable GAAP financial metric is Net income.
+Adjusted EBITDAC: Adjusted EBITDAC is defined as Net income before Interest expense, net, Income tax expense, Depreciation, Amortization, and Change in contingent consideration, adjusted to reflect items such as (i) equity-based compensation, (ii) acquisition and restructuring related expenses, and (iii) other exceptional or non-recurring items, as applicable.